replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificateValidity.md

 ## SSL Certificates Validity Analyzer

-The certificates analyzer supports multiple outcomes by validating certificate and checking the expired day.
-For example:
+The certificates analyzer validates certificates and checks the expiration day, and can provide multiple outcomes such as:

 - `Certificate is valid`: The certificate is valid and not expired.
 - `notAfter < Today + 4 days`: The certificate is about to expired in 4 days.